• Skip to primary navigation

 The prognosis is worse in more severe cases of infant brain damage.
 Many of these children will live with the consequences for the rest of their lives.

-If you want to explore this further and see what your options may be for a lawsuit, consult with an experienced lawyer.
+If you want to explore this further and see what your options may be for a lawsuit, consult with an experienced birth injury lawyer.
+They can give you the best chance of recovering damages in a settlement to help pay for your child’s treatments and ongoing care.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area